Administrative counties of England: Alterations in boundaries

 The boundaries of the administrative counties changed considerably over time.
 The reasons for this were threefold: the growth of towns on either side of an existing boundary, the creation and extension of county boroughs and the elimination of outlying exclaves and other anomalies.

 As urbanisation increased, and suburbs were built on a scale not seen before, the urban areas surrounding various towns and cities started to cross traditional county borders.
-The Local Government Act 1888 provided that in the case that an urban sanitary district crossed a county border, the entire district would be considered part of the county in which the larger part was.
+The Local Government Act 1888 (51 & 52 Vict. c.
+41) provided that in the case that an urban sanitary district crossed a county border, the entire district would be considered part of the county in which the larger part was.
 This condition was maintained with the expansion of urban districts and municipal boroughs.

 Towns that were split by historic borders and were unified in one administrative county include Banbury, Mossley, Tamworth, Todmorden.

 Urban districts to annexe areas in another counties include: